ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst/Integrations/CONTRIBUTING.md

 ## Exposed Contracts

-All integrations should include two classes designed to be used downstream - an `OCIntegrationConfig` and an `OCIntegrationCommand`.
+All integrations should include two classes designed to be used by downstream projects - an `OCIntegrationConfig` and an `OCIntegrationCommand`.
 The config is a POCO which contains `string` properties for all the environment variables needed to authenticate to the service.
 The command exposes the functionality of your integration through methods.
 There should be two ways to provide a config to the command.
 First, a default config which is a constructor parameter.
 Second, every method should take an optional override config which only applies to that request's scope'.
 For an example service called "Mississippi" you would create the classes below.

 ```c#
 public class MississippiConfig : OCIntegrationConfig